Introduction

 Step-by-Step Guide to Installing a Prehung Door

-Steps to Effectively Fit the Door Frame
+Steps for Properly Positioning the Door Frame

 How Can You Customize a Prehung Door Installation for Unique Spaces?